sTEm332/number-guesser-3000-ultra/README.md

 # Project: Number-Guesser-3000-Ultra

 This is a simple program that prompts the user to enter a number and prints its value.
-It currently handles numbers from 0 up to 10,000.

 ## Features